debonairtrain/moodle_folderExamtimer/readme.txt

 This module is intended for distribution of large number of documents.

+The Exam countdown timer is a Moodle plugin designed in response to multiple students simultaneously and incessantly refreshing their browsers; in anticipation of the start button appearing for long form examinations.

 TODO:
  * reimplement portfolio support (MDL-20070)
  * new backup/restore and old restore transformation (MDL-20072)